chihosin/weed-client/README.md

 This Java client is encapsulates the functionality full of the SeaweedFS API and provides a simple interface.

-For performance, the library used Http Client cached some fetch file result stream and you can custom cache storage implement.
-Ehcached is used for lookup cached volume location, location url load balance can disperse user's requests and reduce the local load of server and local traffic of networks.
+For performance, we make some progress:
+* Include [Ehcache](https://github.com/ehcache/ehcache3) and used it for cached lookup volume.
+* Include [HttpClient](https://github.com/apache/httpclient) Connection Pool for handle HTTP request.
+* Volume server location load balance.
+* Heuristic cache is used for fetch file stream.
+* Auto switch leader server (master) at failover.

-# Setup
+# Quick Start

-##### Maven Repository
+##### Maven

 ```xml
 <dependency>